Mahon is the capital city of Menorca and it’s one of its prettiest! (Albeit, perhaps even more so in the sunshine).

 One of the best parts about visiting this art history museum is the view from the top!
 If you get the chance to, you should definitely pop up here for a unique look at Menorca.

-I actually saved that for post-dinner as we gorge so much I actually ended up forgetting my camera in the room out of sheer hunger… and laziness (probably the latter… though to be fair, we were at the hotel and the only thing my photos from dinner will show you is my sheer unlimited, unwarranted greed when it comes to food – somehow coupled with my ability to create quite the buffet food tower).
+Though to be fair, we were at the hotel and the only thing my photos from dinner will show you is my sheer unlimited, unwarranted greed when it comes to food.